w3c/vc-test-suite-implementations/README.md

 ### Tags

-Tags tell the test suites which implementations to run the test suites against.
+Tags tell the test suites which implementations' endpoints to run the test suites against.

-* `vc2.0` - This tag will run the [VC Data Model 2.0 Test Suite](https://github.com/w3c/vc-data-model-2.0-test-suite) on your issuer and verifier endpoints.
+* `vc2.0` - This tag will run the [VC Data Model 2.0 Test Suite](https://github.com/w3c/vc-data-model-2.0-test-suite) on the tagged issuer and verifier endpoints.

-* `Ed25519Signature2020` - This tag will run the [Ed25519 tests](https://github.com/w3c/vc-di-ed25519signature2020-test-suite) on either your issuer and/or verifier.
+* `Ed25519Signature2020` - This tag will run the [Ed25519 tests](https://github.com/w3c/vc-di-ed25519signature2020-test-suite) on the tagged issuer and/or verifier endpoints.

 * `ecdsa-rdfc-2019` or `ecdsa-sd-2023` - These tags will run the
-[VC Data Integrity ECDSA Test Suite](https://github.com/w3c/vc-di-ecdsa-test-suite) on your issuer and verifier endpoints.
+[VC Data Integrity ECDSA Test Suite](https://github.com/w3c/vc-di-ecdsa-test-suite) on the tagged issuer and verifier endpoints.
-  * Alongside this cryptosuite tag, you must also specify the `supportedEcdsaKeyTypes` property listing the ECDSA key types that your implementation issues or can verify.
-Currently, the test suite supports `P-256` and `P-384` ECDSA key types.
+  * Alongside this cryptosuite tag, also specify the `supportedEcdsaKeyTypes` property listing the ECDSA key types the implementation issues or can verify.
+Currently, the ecdsa test suite supports `P-256` and `P-384` ECDSA key types.

   You can specify the key types supported by your implementation in the issuer